 Choosing equipment that’s easily cleaned is a good step toward ensuring product batches are as pure as possible.
 Certain configurations of shell and tube heat exchangers are more easily cleaned than others.
 For example, straight tube exchangers are often easier to clean than U-tube style exchangers because there are no bends to maneuver around.

-Drainability can affect how easily cleaned a shell and tube heat exchanger is.
+Drainability can affect how easy it is to clean a shell and tube heat exchanger.
 If it’s hard to get the last ounces of liquid out of an exchanger, it’s harder to rid the equipment of all traces of the fluids.
-Exchangers that are 100 percent drainable, such as those offered by Enerquip, are best for this purpose.
-By being able to completely empty the equipment of all fluids, the cleaning process is more effective and the next batch won’t be affected by left-behind traces.
+Exchangers that are designed to promote drainability, such as those offered by Enerquip, are best for this purpose.
+By being able to completely empty the equipment of all fluids (either by free-draining or with air-assist), the cleaning process is more effective, and the next batch won’t be affected by traces of previous product.

 Your equipment needs to be compatible with the substances that will pass through it – both on the tubeside and the shellside.
 The heat transfer fluid used plays a large role in how effective the heating or cooling process is, as well as how well the equipment will hold up in time.

 Fluids that aren’t effective for heat transfer will require a longer process time and more energy to run.
 Additionally, fluids that can be corrosive can cause equipment to wear out faster.
 Some fluids are flammable, creating potential risks in the work environment if products or equipment are mishandled.